-If you are determined to do drugs at Coachella, here are some tips to be smart about it.
-Coachella is crawling with undercover cops, and a felony arrest is the worst way to end your vacation.
-The law is very different for marijuana and other drugs, so I will address the issues relating to their use and sales separately:
+If you are determined to do drugs at a music festival, here are some tips to be smart about it.
+These events are crawling with undercover cops and a felony arrest is the worst way to end your vacation.
+The law is very different for marijuana and other drugs:

 1) Medical Marijuana

-Marijuana is not legal in California.
-If you are a California resident with a valid prescription you may possess an amount of marijuana appropriate to your medical needs (don’t expect to get caught will a pound of bud in your backpack and avoid arrest because you have a card).
+If Medical Marijuana is legal in the state, and you have a valid prescription then you may possess an amount appropriate to your medical needs.
+Don’t expect to get caught will a pound of bud in your backpack and avoid arrest because you have a card.
 Prescriptions from other states are also probably not valid.

 2) Strictly Recreational Marijuana

-Possession of less than one ounce of marijuana is an infraction, not a criminal offense.
-This means that if you are caught with less than an ounce, the police will just take your bud and issue you a ticket – similar to j-walking.
-A fine of a few hundred dollars is the highest penalty, and the ticket can be contested in traffic court, but there is no right to a jury trial.
-Possession of more than one ounce is a misdemeanor and can result in arrest, jail, and expensive fines.
+In some states, possession of less than one ounce of marijuana is either an infraction (not a criminal offense) or a misdemeanor.
+If the former, then the police will just take your bud and issue you a ticket – similar to j-walking.
+A fine of a few hundred dollars would be the highest penalty.
+If the latter, then possession can result in arrest, jail, and expensive fines.

-Most troubling marijuana cases involve sales, possession for sales, or furnishing.
-A guy who shares his marijuana with another person is furnishing drugs, and is technically guilty of a felony.
-A person who gives his last joint to an undercover cop who repeatedly asks, even begs, for the joint will be arrested and charged with sales, especially if the person reluctantly accepts a $10 “donation" for the joint.
+The most troubling marijuana cases involve sales, possession for sales, or furnishing.
+A person who shares their marijuana with another person is furnishing drugs, and is technically guilty of a felony.
+Someone who gives their last joint to an undercover cop who repeatedly asks-- even begs for it-- will be arrested and charged with sales, especially if the person reluctantly accepts a $10 “exchange" for the joint.

 3) Meth, Cocaine, Ecstasy, and LSD